FC Rapid București: 2016–present: Rebirth

 Chart showing the progress of Rapid's league finishes from 1932 until present.

 Daniel Pancu, a symbol of modern Rapid and the technical director of the club, after its 2017 refounding.

 Daniel Niculae, also a symbol and the president of the club, after its refounding.

-In summer 2016, after it became clear that the team could no longer be enrolled in the championship, the idea of setting up somewhere in the lower leagues appeared, more exactly, in the Bucharest Championship, Liga V. A split between the supporters and the people directly involved in the club appeared, resulting in two new clubs, AFC Rapid București and Mişcarea Feroviară CFR, after initially not less than four teams had been announced; but most of the projects did not survive.
+In summer 2016, after it became clear that the team could no longer be enrolled in the championship, the idea of setting up somewhere in the lower leagues appeared, more exactly, in the Bucharest Championship, Liga V. A split between the supporters and the people directly involved in the club appeared, resulting in two new clubs, AFC Rapid București and Mișcarea Feroviară CFR, after initially not less than four teams had been announced; but most of the projects did not survive.
 If AFC Rapid, owned by ex-Rapid marketing director, Horia Manoliu, who was in fact an old executive of the parent club, between 2001 and 2006.
-Mişcarea Feroviară was founded by the members of the Rapid Aristocratic Club.
-Both teams had an excellent run and were promoted to Liga IV.
+Mișcarea Feroviară was founded by the members of the Rapid Aristocratic Club.
+Both teams had an excellent run and were promoted to Liga IV Bucharest.

-The two clubs did not seem to have the force to succeed in the with the new promotion.
+The two clubs did not seem to have the force to succeed with the new promotion.
 So, in summer 2017, at the initiative of Sector 1 Municipality, the sports association, Academia Rapid București, was set up and enrolled in the Liga IV – Bucharest series.
 This club is run by former Rapid players such as Daniel Niculae (president), Daniel Pancu (technical director), Nicolae Stanciu (manager), and Constantin Schumacher (coach).
 By the time the auction for the bankrupt company's brand was finalized, Academia Rapid concluded a lease agreement for a period of one year.
 This team has proven to be popular among supporters, who consider it the moral successor of the parent club.
 In the same summer, Mișcarea Feroviară disappeared.

-Academia Rapid had a great season and won 2017–18 Liga IV Bucharest after a tough duel with Steaua București.
+Academia Rapid won the 2017–18 Liga IV Bucharest against Steaua București.
 Also, the Romanian Cup trophy for Bucharest preliminary rounds entered the club's treasury and the phoenix club of Rapid qualified for the next season's Liga III after a two-legged promotion play-off match against FC Singureni, the Giurgiu County champions, which they won 17–1 on aggregate.